niemopen/niem-naming-design-rules/ndr-feedback.md

 - [ ] Representation pattern (not sure about representation terms)
 - [ ] Simple type unions to fake code set extension?

+## 6.2 Conformance target assertions

+- [ ] Should the base target namespace for this document be "https://docs.oasis-open.org/niemopen/ns/specification/XNDR/6.0/"?
+We didn't go with the idea of splitting CMF and XSD versions into different documents.
+Would require a change to the 6.0 schemas as well.

+## Rules

+- [ ] Better to break up compound rules?  e.g., Rule 7-1: "Name of Class, Datatype, and Property components || Class and Datatype components MUST have a name ending in "Type"; Property components MUST NOT."
+Keep one rule for class and datatype names must end with "Type" and another rule for property names must not end with "Type"?

+- [ ] Note: Haven't done a real review of rules but have skimmed it to look at the organization.

+- [ ] Suggested rules outline:

+- Rules for components
+  - (general rules about name terms, camel casing, etc.)
+  - (general rules about data definitions)
+- Rules for properties
+- Rules for classes
+- Rules for datatypes
+- Rules for namespaces
+- Rules for models
+- Rules for message specifications
+- Rules for messages
+- Rules for NIEM XSD
+- Rules for NIEM JSON-LD

+## 7. Rules for namespaces

+- [ ] Recommend creating separate sections for components, or for properties and types, instead of embedding them into namespaces.

+Current:

+- 7. Namespaces
+  - 7.1 Component names
+  - 7.2 Component definitions
+  - 7.3 Namespace properties (e.g., prefix, version, uri)
+  - 7.4 REF namespaces
+  - 7.5 EXT namespaces
+  - 7.6 SUBSET namespaces

+Suggested:

+- 7. Components
+  - 7.1 Component names
+  - 7.2 Component documentation
+- 8. Namespaces
+  - 8.1 Namespace properties
+  - 8.2 REF namespaces
+  - 8.3 EXT namespaces
+  - 8.4 SUBSET namespaces

+## 8. Rules for schema documents

+- [ ] Isn't this similar to 13.
+"Rules for the NIEM profile of JSON-LD"?

+- Should this be moved to just in front of the JSON-LD section?
+- Should this be renamed "Rules for the NIEM profile of XSD"?
+We have schemas for JSON too, but that's not what we are talking about here.
+- Section 8.1 has this name, but other subsections also contain rules for the NIEM profile of XSD, just grouped with related things together.

+## 8.2 Rules for type definitions

+- [ ] Rules 8-25 and 8-26 (complex and simple type names) correspond with rules 7-1 and 7-6 (class and datatype names end with "Type"; datatype names end with "SimpleType").
+I don't think we need two extra rules.

+- Same for rule 8-31 (names of adapter types, association types, etc.)

+- [ ] Unless some is pretty familiar with the XML Schema specification, they are likely going to think "Rules for type definitions" is going to talk about type documentation / data definitions, e.g., standard opening phrases.
+Recommend just calling this "Rules for types".
+And to be consistent, just call "Rules for attribute and element declarations" "Rules for attributes and elements".

+## 9 Rules for models

+- [ ] Rule 9-1 excludes other utility namespaces besides structures

+## 12 ?

+- [ ] No high-level section 12.
+Goes from 11.2 straight to 12.2.

+- [ ] Wouldn't info like `structures:id`, `structures:ref`, and `structures:uri` be grouped with 11.1 "Rules for XML messages"?

+## 14. Rules for NIEM messages in JSON

+- [ ] How is this different from 11.2 "Rules for JSON messages"?